KDE/ocean-sound-theme/README.md

 - **bell-window-system**: Use when you need the computer to beep for some reason (e.g. When Audible bell is enabled in the accessibility settings).

-- **action-positive**: Used for generic positive/turn on/enable actions throughout KDE Plasma.
+- **outcome-success**: Used for actions with a successful outcome.

-- **action-negative**: Used for generic negative/turn off/disable actions throughout KDE Plasma.
+- **outcome-failure**: Used for actions that fail (Unlike errors, this is more generic.
+E.g. Can be used in a game).

 - **dialog-error**: Play when an error occurs (e.g. Could not save file).